Sam-Kuan/Games-Scissors-stones-cloth/README.md

 #### Java Language<br />
 ---------------------------------------
 # Current status of your software<br />
+#### The current situation of our game is still realatively inadequate.<br />
+#### It does not have a more beautiful appearance, but there are also many interesting places that can be used as leisure game.<br />
 ---------------------------------------
 # Future plan<br />
 #### We will add a game UI system in the future, and will improve the launch of better picture quality,sound effects,interface<br />